Mountaineering Instructor Professional Training Program Overview "How Do I Become a Mountain Guide?"

 The following experiences are above and beyond the prerequisites and will help you to get a job:

-• Leave No Trace Trainer or Master Educator: Leave No Trace courses are slowly becoming a requirement for people to work in certain national parks and on certain forest service land.
+Leave No Trace Level 1 Instructor or Level 1 Instructor Certificate : Leave No Trace courses are becoming a requirement for people to work in certain national parks and on certain forest service land.
 At some point this will be a requirement for all guides.
 Those who have this requirement will move up the application ladder.

 What if I don't meet the prerequisites?
 How can I build my skills to a level where I will be taken seriously?